Date of Opening: September 1902

 Constructed by the Batavia & Eastern Railway (a subsidiary of the Aurora & Elgin that was eventually merged into the larger whole in March of 1902), the Batavia Branch was built to the same high standards that made the Great Third Rail revolutionary when it opened.
 Service on the branch began in late September of 1902, however its solid construction and fast trips did little to attract riders to it.
 Most service on the line was handled by a single car shuttle operating between the Batavia Terminal and the Batavia Junction station where passengers could connect with trains operating on the Aurora Branch.

-Unlike the Geneva Branch which was shut down during the Depression due to low ridership, the Batavia Branch managed to survive all the way until the Aurora & Elgin’s last day of passenger service.
-Low patronage and all.
-It may seem odd that the Geneva Branch was shut down while the Batavia Branch lived on, but the Batavia Branch had one thing that the Geneva Branch didn’t: Batavia Powerhouse.
+Unlike the Geneva Branch which was shut down during the Depression due to low ridership, the Batavia Branch managed to survive all the way until the Aurora & Elgin's last day of passenger service.

 Full branch profile and history coming soon.